Streetwise: Guns and Golf

 Nationwide, the Democratic Party was splintering over slavery, and Broderick, himself once the driver of a great political machine, was personally close to political ruin.

-Due to a long-standing rivalry with William Gwin, his fellow senator from California, Broderick found himself immediately at odds with the majority of his party in Washington.
+Due to a long-standing rivalry with William Gwin, his fellow senator from California, Broderick found himself suddenly at odds with the majority of his party in Washington.

 To make things worse, James Buchanan, the president he had faithfully campaigned for, counted himself a friend of Gwin's and made it clear he was not one of Broderick's.
 Among other slights, the president had cut Broderick out of the political cash of the time: patronage recommendations for federal jobs.
 Broderick's supporters had since been voted out of power within California, and the senator, prone to depression, had started predicting his own death.